-- This Standard requires particular disclosures in the statement of financial position or of comprehensive income, in the separate income statement (if presented), or in the statement of changes in equity and requires disclosure of other line items either in those statements or in the notes.
-SB-FRS 7 Statement of Cash Flows sets out requirements for the presentation of cash flow information. - This Standard sometimes uses the term 'disclosure' in a broad sense, encompassing items presented in the financial statements.
+- 47 This Standard requires particular disclosures in the statement of financial position or the statement(s) of profit or loss and other comprehensive income, or in the statement of changes in equity and requires disclosure of other line items either in those statements or in the notes.
+SB-FRS 7 Statement of Cash Flows sets out requirements for the presentation of cash flow information. - 48 This Standard sometimes uses the term 'disclosure' in a broad sense, encompassing items presented in the financial statements.
 Disclosures are also required by other SB-FRSs.
 Unless specified to the contrary elsewhere in this Standard or in another SB-FRS, such disclosures may be made in the financial statements.